 The Art of Reading:

-There’s a world of difference between knowing what a sentence says and what it means.
+here’s a world of difference between knowing what a sentence says and what it means.
 The majority of people make their way through a book by simply processing the text on the page.
 They follow the dotted line from one plot point to the next and, by the end, walk away with a general understanding of what happened in the story.

-In a world that places increasingly more importance on STEM fields with each passing year, it’s important not to forget the benefits of a literary education.
+In a world that places increasingly more importance on STEM fields with each passing year, it’s especially important not to forget the benefits of a literary education.
 Even Albert Einstein, despite his image as poster boy for the sciences, spoke often and passionately about the importance of the humanities.
-He pointed out their ability to generate cultural understanding.
-And how they train the mind to think independently, to be curious about the world and how it works.

 These are critical skills.
 Because no matter who you are, where you live, or how you make a living, independent thinkers have an easier time adapting to an ever-changing world.
 And these day, that’s more important than ever.